 There are numerous answers to these questions.
 Although it may seem like a minor problem, termites can eventually lead to very heavy costly repairs to your house.
-It may seem that termites are only present at a certain location in your homes.
-However, these pests are always spread throughout, nesting in the foundations.
-It is imperitive to exterminate the nest of termites in order to get rid termites.
-If these pests are not removed timely, they eventually damage all wood work in the house.
-In that scenario, the wood has to be removed and replaced, and proper termite treatment still needs to happen.
+It may seem that termites are only present at a certain location in your homes, however, these pests are always spread throughout, nesting in the foundations.
+It is imperitive to exterminate the nest of termites in order to get rid of these pests.
+If termites are not removed timely, they eventually damage all wood work in the house.
+In that scenario, the wood has to be removed and replaced, and proper termite treatment still needs to be conducted.
 Homeowners are reluctant to choose a proper 'Termite Proofing' solution due to the cost.
 However, extensive repairs are even costlier.

 Termites cause heavy damage to residential houses and commercial buildings each year in Lahore, Pakistan.
 They primarily feed on wood, but also damage paper, books, insulation, and even swimming pool liners and filtration systems.
 Termites can injure living trees and shrubs, but more often are a secondary invader of woody plants already in decline.
 While termites may infest buildings at any time, they are particularly relevant when buying or selling a home.
 Besides the monetary impact, thousands of winged termites emerging inside one's home are an emotionally trying experience — not to mention the thought of termites silently feasting on one's largest investment.
 They cause expensive damage to existing structure lead to lengthy repair works and high 'Termite Treatment Costs'.